 Each house, building and family has its own page, with links to other information on this site and elsewhere.

 Navigating this site.
-You can find information in several ways (some of which may work better on a full-sized computer than on a tablet or smartphone).
+You can find information in several ways.

 - Use the dropdown lists at the top of this page.
 The main categories refer to business names, named buildings, streets and biographies.
-Some pages are currently just placeholders, but they will include further details when the information is ready.
+A few pages are still placeholders, but they will include further details when the information is ready.

 - Use the search box near the top right of the screen.
 This search applies to everything on the site, including the blog posts and the general pages.